rahulk29/cs184-project-site/proposal/index.md

-# Proposal
+# Proposal: `rptcam`

 ## Overview

 Title: `rptcam`

-Summary: Implementing a realistic camera model on top of `rpt`, a Rust pathtracing framework, by adding support for different aperture shapes, lens configurations, and autofocus features.
+Summary: For our project, we plan to implement a realistic camera model on top of [`rpt`](https://github.com/ekzhang/rpt), a Rust pathtracing framework, by adding support for different aperture shapes, lens configurations, and autofocus features.
+With this model we will render a series of photorealistic images and highlight photographic features such as depth of field, bokeh, and lens distortions.

 Team members:
 * Rahul Kumar (284A)